ernstlab/CNEP/README.md

 By default

+*INPUTBEDDIR* - directory containing bed files for the input features; one bed file for input feature

+*featurelist_allinputbeds.txt* -- file containing the list of bed files within INPUTBEDDIR one per line

+*chrorderlist.txt* -- list of chromosomes to be included one per line

+*hg19.chrom.sizes* -- tab delimited text file with chromosome information, two columns with first chromosome and the second chromosome size

+*LABELSCOORDSBEDDIR* -- directory containing /bed files for constrained element sets; one .bed file for each constrained elements

+*labellist.txt* -- text file listing constrained elements one per line without .gz extension included if files are gzipped

+*exons_gencode_v19.bed.gz* - bed file with exon coordinates

 ### Step 2: Generate Samples
 This step generates a set of sampled positions for training each of the classifiers.
 For each chromosome ten sets of a million positions are generated where positions from that chromosome are excluding from sampling.
 This should be executed by calling: